 “I find having a gym membership to be worth spending money on,” said Anna Barker, founder of the personal finance website LogicalDollar.
 “Although it’s true that there are plenty of free exercise options on the internet these days, having all the equipment that the gym offers can make these workouts far more effective, which is perfect when I may be short on time.
 Paying money for the gym is also a good motivation to go to avoid wasting your membership fees.”

 With furniture, you usually get what you pay for, so it’s often worth it to spend more upfront to avoid having to replace a cheap piece of furniture after just a couple of months.
-Whitney Bonds, a personal finance blogger at Tried and True Mom Jobs, said she learned this lesson the hard way.
+Whitney Bonds, a personal finance blogger and founder of Tried and True Mom Jobs, said she learned this lesson the hard way.

 “We tried to be cheap and buy a faux leather couch and it is literally flaking and tearing apart on its own — and with the help of my kids,” she said.
 “If we’d invested in buying a leather couch, we would’ve saved a lot of money instead of having to purchase another couch.
 Some things you just shouldn’t try to bargain on and this is one of them — especially when you have kids.”

-“I believe it’s important to invest in both your professional and personal life as they clearly impact one another,” Clervi said.
+“I believe it’s important to invest in both your professional and personal life as they clearly impact one another,” said Anthony Clervi, managing partner at Una.
 “On the personal side, investing in monthly massages is a great way to take good care of yourself.”

 How much you invest in this self-care ritual is up to you.
-Depending on what kind of massage you opt for and how high-end the spa is, you could pay as little as $40 or upward of $200.
+Depending on what kind of massage you opt for and how high-end the spa is, Thumbtack says you could pay as little as $65 or upward of $180.

 While traveling to a foreign country easily can cost in the thousands between airfare, hotels, food and entertainment, the experience can be life-changing — and even good for your health.
 Going on vacation is linked to stress relief, which in turn has been shown to decrease the risk of heart disease and depression, according to the Global Coalition on Aging.
 Traveling abroad also can help to increase your creativity, the Academy of Management Journal reported.